-At December 31, 2012, Viskase had U.S. federal and state net operating loss carryforwards of \$107 million which will begin expiring in the year 2024 and forward, and foreign net operating loss carryforwards of \$927 million with \$325 million that begins expiring in 2015 and the remainder has an unlimited carryforward period.
-A U.S. based valuation allowance of \$55 million has been recorded at December 31, 2012, as Viskase believes it is more likely than not that all deferred tax assets will not be fully realized based on the expectation of taxable income in future years.
+At December 31, 2013, Viskase had U.S. federal and state net operating loss carryforwards of \$95 million which will begin expiring in the year 2024 and forward, and foreign net operating loss carryforwards of \$15 million with an unlimited carryforward period.
+During the fourth quarter of 2013, Viskase's management determined that it was more likely than not that all of the deferred tax assets would be fully realized based on the expectation of positive evidence and projected income in future years.
+Accordingly, Viskase released all \$55 million of its valuation allowance on deferred tax assets.

-Viskase did not record taxes on its undistributed earnings from foreign subsidiaries of \$62 million at December 31, 2012 since these earnings are considered to be permanently reinvested.
+Viskase did not record taxes on its undistributed earnings from foreign subsidiaries of \$53 million at December 31, 2013 since these earnings are considered to be permanently reinvested.
 Viskase may be subject to U.S. income taxes and foreign withholding taxes on such amounts.
 Determining the unrecognized deferred tax liability on the potential distribution of these earnings is not practicable as such liability, if any, is dependent on circumstances existing when remittance occurs.

-At December 31, 2012, ARI had state net operating losses of \$6 million, which expires between 2014 and 2031.
+At December 31, 2013, ARI had state net operating losses of \$4 million, which expires between 2014 and 2031.
 ARI considers its Canadian earnings to be permanently reinvested, and therefore has not recorded a provision for U.S. income tax or foreign withholding taxes on the cumulative earnings of its Canadian subsidiary.
-Such undistributed earnings from ARI's Canadian subsidiary have been included in consolidated retained earnings of approximately \$2 million for both December 31, 2012 and 2011.
+Such undistributed earnings from ARI's Canadian subsidiary have been included in consolidated retained earnings of \$3 million and \$2 million for December 31, 2013 and 2012, respectively.
 If ARI were to change its intentions and such earnings were remitted to the U.S., these earnings would be subject to U.S. income taxes.
-However, as of December 31, 2012 and 2011 foreign tax credits would be available to offset these taxes such that the U.S. tax impact would be insignificant.
+However, as of December 31, 2013 and 2012 foreign tax credits would be available to offset these taxes such that the U.S. tax impact would be insignificant.

 Tropicana has federal NOL carryforwards pursuant to the purchase of Adamar of New Jersey, Inc. ("Adamar").
 Internal Revenue Code Section 382 ("Code 382") places certain limitations on the annual amount of NOL carryforwards that can be utilized when a change of ownership occurs.
 Tropicana believes its purchase of Adamar was a change in ownership pursuant to Code 382.
-As a result of the annual limitation, the NOL carryforward amount available to be used in future periods is approximately \$174 million and will begin to expire in the year 2028 and forward.
-As of December 31, 2012, Tropicana could not determine that it was more likely than not that it would utilize its NOL carryforwards before expiration and accordingly has established a full valuation allowance.
+As a result of the annual limitation, the NOL carryforward amount available to be used in future periods is approximately \$185 million and will begin to expire in the year 2028 and forward.
+As of December 31, 2013, Tropicana could not determine that it was more likely than not that it would utilize its NOL carryforwards before expiration and accordingly has established a full valuation allowance.